 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates a value in URI format that points to a location object.
+This attribute indicates a value in URI format that points to a location object.
 It can be used to return the location value for the requesting STA.
 The format of the location value returned when the URI is dereferenced is dependent on the provider of the URI and is beyond the scope of this document.
 The Public Identifier URI confirms the validity of the location estimate to an external agent when a STA forwards a location estimate to that agent.
 The protocol used to query the infrastructure for a location report based on the Public Identifier URI is beyond the scope of this standard."

 ::= { dot11WNMLocationIdentifierReportEntry 5}